rng-guy/NFSMWBartender/README.md

 The "Advanced" feature set **fixes two bugs**:
 * HeavyStrategy 3 spawns no longer have a chance to abort their ramming attempts instantly, and
-* the engagement count displayed above the pursuit board now accurately counts regular cops only.
+* the engagement count displayed above the pursuit board now accurately counts chasing cops only.

 &nbsp;